hendrikp/Plugin_Crash/readme.md

 Extraction
 ==========
-Extract the files to your Cryengine SDK Folder so that the Code and BinXX/Plugins directory match up.
+Use the installer or Extract the files to your CryEngine SDK Folder so that the Code and BinXX/Plugins directory match up.

 CVars
 =====